FairwindsOps/insights-docs/plugins/new.md

 ]
 ```

+So how do we use jq to create Action Items?
 For each Action Item, we'll need a few fields:
 * `EventType` - an ID for the type of Action Item, e.g. `resource_in_default_namespace`
 * `Severity` - A number in [0, 1] describing how important the Action Item is, with 1 being critical
 * `ResourceKind` - the kind of the affected resource, e.g. `Deployment` or `RoleBinding`